 The members of the Commission share the joint expenses of the research program.
 The Convention provides guidelines for determining budget contributions by the member governments.
 Each member's contribution is based on the proportion of the catch of tunas from the EPO taken by vessels of member nations that is utilized by that member nation.
 "Utilized" is understood to mean tuna eaten fresh or processed for internal consumption or export.
 Thus tunas landed by a member nation and subsequently exported round or as loins are not included in computing that nation's contribution, but those that are exported canned are so included.
 These contributions have been calculated from statistics compiled by the IATTC staff for calendar years before the budget period in question.
-In February 2004, the Finance Working group proposed that these data be provided by the members themselves, and that tuna caught by longlines and exported whole and frozen would be counted towards the utilization of the catching country, not the importing country.
+In February 2004, the Finance Working group proposed that these data be provided by the members themselves, and that tuna caught by longlines and exported whole and frozen would be counted towards the utilization of the catching country, rather than the importing country.
+The formula for calculating contributions is currently under review by the Financial Working Group.

 To accomplish the variety of research required to meet its objectives, the Commission maintains an internationally recruited scientific staff.
 Most are situated at La Jolla, but others are assigned to field offices in Manta and Playas (Ecuador), Manzanillo and Mazatlán (Mexico), Mayaguez (Puerto Rico), Panama (R.P.), and Cumaná (Venezuela), and at a laboratory in Achotines (R.P.).
-During FY 2006, the field office in Ensenada, Mexico, was closed.